tbrockman/tbrockman.github.io/_posts/2020-11-01-hello-world.md

   ...
 ```

-This means that any authenticated Github user can use the Utterances API to create issues anywhere the bot is allowed.
+This means that any authenticated GitHub user can use the Utterances API to create issues anywhere the bot is allowed.
 A single account could be used by a malicious actor to cause all incoming requests to the application fail, simply by consuming the bots rate-limit for issue creation.

 ## Proof of concept